Call 911 if:

 - Keep the person's face elevated to allow blood to drain.

-- The health care provider will examine the person's face and may order X-rays or other tests.
+- The health care provider will examine the person's face and may order X-rays or other imaging tests, including a CT scan.

 - The health care provider may immobilize broken bones to help them heal.